.jpg)

 Yes, geography matters too.
 Local retailers prioritizing community partnerships and local SEO also get great results because most national brands focus their ad spends on scalable digital channels.
 But, yes, this list isn't the only channel you should choose, it's just a starting point/consideration list.

-The purpose of the framework is to force systematic thinking about customer acquisition.
-Instead of chasing every opportunity, you focus on what drives results.
+The purpose of the bullseye framework for retailers is to force systematic marketing channel selection.
+Instead of chasing every new opportunity, you zero in on what drives actual results.